alsoc/fmdt/README.md

   - Table 5: list of tracks since the beginning of the execution (final output of the detection chain)

+Note that the first log file (usally named `00000.txt`) only contains the table 2.
+This is normal because algorithms stating from k-NN require two consecutive frames to work.

 ##### Table 1 and table 2: Regions Of Interest (ROIs)

 ```